iota-community/treasury-web/pages/landing-page.md

 *Box4*
   - Chrysalis network upgrade April 2021

      As these tokens should no longer be under the control of any single entity, a decision has to be made about their future.
 The tokens should be under the control of the community, or they should be destroyed.

 The node operators took this first decision following the Chrysalis network upgrade in April 2021.
 Node operators had two options:
    - Follow a version of the network where those funds are still under the control of a single actor (IOTA AS Fork)
    - Let the community decide the future use of the funds.
 (IOTA Chrysalis mainnet).

 *Box5*
   - Community treasury vote initiative

-    Shortly after the Chrysalis update, a governance channel was established in the IOTA Discord server where the IOTA community could discuss the vote at length.
+   In middle of May 2021, a governance channel was established in the IOTA Discord server where the IOTA community could discuss the vote at length.
-    Since these early days in May 2021, many members have been actively involved in developing a solution to give the whole IOTA community a voice and make a vote on the destiny of these tokens possible.
+    Since these early days, many members have been actively involved in developing a solution to give the whole IOTA community a voice and make a vote on the destiny of these tokens possible.

 A large group of community members has been meeting every two weeks to define and develop the voting system needed to make the first decision.

 *Box6*
  - Community voting

-    Here we arrived today.
+    This is where we have arrived today.
 You are now empowered to take on this crucial decision.
 You are using a voting system developed by the community, making it possible to collectively decide what should happen to those unclaimed tokens.
     Cast your vote here